 If you have other examples or case studies, please let us know!

 We're setting up a pilot project in the community of Parkdale in Toronto.
-Check back for details, or click here to sign up.
+See the Green Parkdale website for information

 Other Community Models

 Community organizing is nothing new (our twist is to focus on a community network and the co-benefits of climate action).
 Here are some other organizations and models you can connect with and that can also adopt a Cool Community approach.

 Transition Towns is a global movement of community-led initiatives to organize and support the transition to a sustainable future.
 They start with a group of citizens coming together to form a Transition Town, and then grow from there to build working groups and networks around issues of interest.

 There are a number of Transition Towns across Canada.
 Transition Guelph is great example of how well they can support local groups and initiatives.

 Green Neighbours is a fast growing network of ward-based neighbourhood green groups in Toronto.
 The two oldest.
 Green 13 and Green Neighbours 21 have been active as volunteer community groups for years, raising awareness and collaborating on community projects.

 In the early 1990s, several communities used the community action plan model to raise support across their community for setting up a lead organization - a green community.
 Green Communities are now Canada wide, and they excel in offering community programs.